 Bruckman, A. S. (2005).
 Student Research and the Internet.
 Communications of the ACM.48: 35-37.

-McGraw Center.
+McGraw Center for Teaching and Learning.
 (2009-2012).
 The Scholar as Teacher.
-A Tip-Sheet Series from McGraw.
+A Tip-Sheet Series from Princeton.
 This site has a whole series of tips.
 Check out the following tips: Asking Good Questions in Class and Encouraging Interaction in Science and Engineering and Facilitating Discussion in Humanities and Social Sciences Classes.

 The Teaching Center (2009).
 Washington University at St. Louis Asking Questions to Improve Learning.
 Retrieved July 8 2012 from http://teachingcenter.wustl.edu/asking-questions-improve-learning